 Still not sure about the key factors to successfully conduct an audit?

-It’s important to keep in mind, that an audit is a great opportunity to learn and continue creating.
-It is in no way a negative assessment of the work that your HR department has performed.
 An audit is a key moment for the department and the company as a whole, so they can learn and keep moving forward as an HR professional.
 If you continue to see an audit as an opportunity instead of understanding it as a threat, you will surely be able to carry out the process successfully.

 This post is also available in: Italiano , Mexican , Colombiano